Blosc/blogsite/posts/ndim-reductions.rst

 .. image:: /images/ndim-reductions/3D-cube-plane.png
   :width: 45%

-On a three-dimensional environment, like the one shown in the image, data is organized in a cubic space with three axes: X, Y, and Z. By default, Blosc2 chooses the chunk size so that it fits in the CPU cache.
-On the other hand, it tries to follow the NumPy convention of storing data row-wise; in our case above, the default chunk shape has been (1, 1000, 1000).
-In this case, it is clear that reduction times along different axes are not the same, as the sizes are not uniform.
+On a three-dimensional environment, like the one shown in the image, data is organized in a cubic space with three axes: X, Y, and Z. By default, Blosc2 chooses the chunk size so that it fits in the CPU cache comfortably.
+On the other hand, it tries to follow the NumPy convention of storing data row-wise; so, this is why the default chunk shape has been chosen as (1, 1000, 1000).
+In this case, it is clear that reduction times along different axes are not going to be the same, as the sizes of the chunk in different axes are not uniform (actually, there is a large asymmetry).

 The difference in cost while traversing data values can be visualized more easily on a 2D array:

 .. image:: /images/ndim-reductions/memory-access-2D-x.png
   :width: 70%

 Reduction along the X axis: When accessing a row (red line), the CPU can access these values (red points) from memory sequentially, but they need to be stored on an accumulator.
 The next rows needs to be fetched from memory and be added to the accumulator.
-If the size of the accumulator is large (in this case is `1000 * 1000 * 8 = 8 MB`), it does not fit in low level CPU caches, making it a slow operation.
+If the size of the accumulator is large (in this case is `1000 * 1000 * 8 = 8 MB`), it does not fit in low level CPU caches, and has to be peformed in the relatively slow L3.

 .. image:: /images/ndim-reductions/memory-access-2D-y.png
   :width: 55%